gitaaron/combined_dep/README.md

 where app depends on subA.

+I then run the optimizer (outputs to hand_off):

+    node build/r.js -o original/app.build.json

-I then hand the project to another developer that proceeds to add their submodule :
+and hand the project off to another developer that proceeds to add their submodule :

+    cp -R hand_off hand_off_customized

+you can see the result of their work under hand_off_customized :

     www/
         * index.html